regit/coccigrep/README.rst

     source-erf-dag.c:525:     p->datalink = LINKTYPE_ETHERNET;

 If you want to be more precise and find where this attribute is set, you can use the operation flag (-o).
-One of its value is ''set'' which indicate we only want the match where the attribute is set ::
+One of its value is `set` which indicate we only want the match where the attribute is set ::

     $ coccigrep.py  -t Packet -a datalink -o set  source*c